Tourism and Culture Management

 Method of interaction

-Lectures and tutorials, experimentation and simulation.
+Lectures and tutorials, simulation and role-playing.

 Software used in class